 Finally, I am also writing on the use of the Internet, particularly social media, to criticise (perceived or actual) moral failures and misdemeanours.
 Under what conditions can this so-called ‘online public shaming’ be justified?
 And what are the responsibilities of the state, social media organisations, and the public, in response to cases of unjustified or disproportionate shaming?

-For a full list of publications see my website.
+For a full list of publications (and downloadable versions) see my website.

 ‘Exemptions for Religious Groups and the Problem of Internal Dissent’, in John Adenitire (ed.), Religious Beliefs and Conscientious Exemptions in a Liberal State (Hart Publishing, 2019), pp. 51-69.